Cravath, Swaine & Moore LLP logo

 Robert Townsend III

-Robert I. Townsend, III is the Head of Cravath’s Mergers and Acquisitions practice for North America.
+Robert I. Townsend, III is Co-Chair of Cravath's Global Mergers and Acquisitions Practice.
 His practice focuses primarily on all types of M&A transactions, corporate governance matters and activist defense.
-Mr. Townsend’s clients have included AmerisourceBergen, Anheuser‑Busch InBev, Brink’s, Brunswick, Cable One, Canadian National Railway, Cincinnati Bell, City Brewing, Conduent, DiaSorin, Frontier Communications, J.D.
-Power, Johnson & Johnson, MacAndrews & Forbes, Martin Marietta, Nestlé, Olin, OUTFRONT Media, Pinnacle Foods, Quest Diagnostics, Scientific Games, Stanley Black & Decker, Univision and US Foods.
+Mr. Townsend’s clients have included ADT, altafiber, AmerisourceBergen, Anheuser‑Busch InBev, Aon, Atlas Air, Brink’s, Brunswick, Cable One, Canadian National Railway, City Brewing, Conduent, Crown Castle, DiaSorin, Frontier Communications, GreenSky, J.D.
+Power, Johnson & Johnson, Light & Wonder, MacAndrews & Forbes, Martin Marietta, Nestlé, Olin, Oshkosh, OUTFRONT Media, Pinnacle Foods, Quest Diagnostics, Stanley Black & Decker, Univision, US Foods and Valvoline.

 Roberto Bruno